Man City vs Man Utd: Man loses wife in derby bet — Nigeria Today

 Man City vs Man Utd: Man loses wife in derby bet

-As reported by Kenya’s Nairobi News, the contract read: “I hereby promise to give away my wife for an entire week to my brother Tony Shilla if Manchester City doesn’t win the league title against Manchester United.

-“I’m of sound mind and I’ve not been coerced into this agreement.”

-The post Man City vs Man Utd: Man loses wife in derby bet appeared first on The Sun News.
+The post Man City vs Man Utd: Man loses wife in derby bet appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share